-From the ongoing pandemic to the inauguration of a new president, the last two years have been a whirlwind.
-But amid what feels like a constantly shifting reality, one thing remains clear: diversity and inclusion matter.
-We know that organizations with diverse teams are more innovative and profitable – they offer a variety of perspectives enabling them to think outside the box and stay competitive.
+Amid what continues to feel like a constantly shifting reality, one thing remains clear: diversity and inclusion matter.
+We know that organizations with diverse teams are more innovative and profitable; – they offer a variety of perspectives enabling them to think outside of the box and stay competitive.
 In addition, it behooves companies to champion diversity and inclusion as consumers and employees alike are increasingly demanding transparency around team composition and pay structure as well as efforts to implement equitable practices internally.
 However, despite the proven value proposition, diversity in leadership, especially among large corporations, has progressed slowly, with many minority groups facing a glass ceiling.
 This stagnation in progress has resulted in a rise in entrepreneurship among underrepresented groups who seek upward mobility on their own terms.

 One of the ways that large entities show their commitment to diversity is through supplier diversity initiatives that allocate a certain amount of spending to diverse suppliers (women, minority, LGBTQ+, veteran, and disability-owned businesses).
 National certifying bodies for these various underrepresented groups assess businesses to assure they are in fact owned and operated by members of said underrepresented group.
 To be considered a diverse business of any kind, it must be at least 51% owned, controlled, and operated by a member of said underrepresented group.
 Currently, there are five nationally recognized certifications and certifying bodies: